**The Beef Club meets Every Third Monday of the Month**

 - The following people are the only ones permitted to tail or follow the 4-H animal into the ring.
 (Under the North canopy that enters the ring) People qualified under the fitting and grooming rules and make up ring help.

-Violation of the rules need to be reported to Mark Slabaugh, Beef Club leader, or Steve George, Assistant Beef Club leader.
+Violation of the grooming rules need to be reported to any Beef Club Leader or assistant Beef Club Leader.
 There must be valid proof of the violation.
 This must occur before the animal is exhibited.
 Violators will be disqualified from showing & selling that individual animal in question.
 Flagrant violators of county rules may be barred from exhibiting in future Elkhart County 4-H Beef Shows.
 Completion of your 4-H year is dependent upon submitting a completed record book or a similar requirement.
 Exhibiting your animal at the fair is not a requirement for completion.

-1.Market animals will sell at the weight at which they show at the 4-H show.
+1.Market animals will sell at their initial weight on Thursday at check in.

-5.Stall rent of $25 per head for market animals and $15 per head for heifers will be collected during the June 4-H meeting.
+6.Stall rent of $25 per head for market animals (steers and market heifers) and $15 per head for heifers (purebred and commercial) will be collected during the June 4-H meeting.
 Proceeds provide banquet tickets for buyers, auctioneers, and help defray club expenses.

-1.The 4-H Beef Club Advisory Board, 4-H Beef Club Leaders, Assistant Leaders, and Extension Youth Educators will rule on any special problems arising during the fair and their decisions will be final.
+1.The 4-H Beef Club Advisory Board, 4-H Beef Club Leaders, Assistant Leaders, and Extension Youth Educators will rule on any special problems arising during the year and their decisions will be final.

 6.Beef Club members and parents are expected to assist with barn set-up before the fair, arena clean up after each show, and arena clean up after auction.